opnfv/barometer/docs/release/userguide/feature.userguide.rst

   memory bandwidth utilization

-All the plugins above are available on the collectd master, except for the ceilometer plugin as it's a python based plugin and only C plugins are accepted by the collectd community.
-The ceilometer plugin lives in the OpenStack repositories.
+All the plugins above are available on the collectd master, except for the Gnocchi and Aodh plugins as they are Python-based plugins and only C plugins are accepted by the collectd community.
+The Gnocchi and Aodh plugins live in the OpenStack repositories.

 Other plugins existing as a pull request into collectd master: